Bridge the Food Gap:

 I am Amanda Garant, a Registered Dietitian (RD).
 I completed my undergraduate degree in dietetics at Marshall University (WE.
 ARE.
 MARSHALL!) and my Masters Degree in dietetics at Ball State University (Chirp Chirp!!).
 I have been a dietitian since 2009 and have been working with individuals suffering from eating disorders since 2013.
 I met Valerie while working at the IU Health Charis Center for Eating Disorders.
 I have 3 small children (all girls!) and because of this I needed a very flexible schedule and decided to go into private practice.
-I work with some amazing therapists at the Healing Journeys Center.
 I have continued to see people suffering from eating disorders in my private practice including an ever increasing amount of individuals suffering from ARFID (Avoidant/Restrictive Food Intake Disorder).
 One of my personal goals is to provide reliable, usable content to individuals dealing with eating disorders for their own personal recovery journey or as an adjunct to their current treatment.
 Valerie and I decided to collaborate in order to integrate our psychological and nutritional expertise in supporting eating disorder recovery.
 We will have even more content coming soon!

 Valerie Weesner, PhD, HSPP